polystat/odin/docs/analysis/unjustified_assumption_analyzer.md

 1. The called method belongs to the same object as the method containing the call.
 2. The call the general form `self.method self ...`.
 Meaning that `self` is used as both the source for the method and is passed as the first argument.

-### Algorith for setting locators:
+### Algorithm for setting locators:
 0. Explicit locator chains of from (^.^.value) are resolved at parse-time and are converted to corresponding AST-nodes.
 1. All predefined EO-keywords are stored in a special structure called 'context' and have locators point to the root of the program.
 2. The first step of actual processing extends the existing context by adding all top-level objects.
-3. Each top-level object is recursiely explored while keeping keeping track of encountered objects and their depth in the context.
+3. Each top-level object is recursively explored while keeping track of encountered objects and their depth in the context.
 4. The terms that refer to the definitions in the current scope are given 0-locators (\$), while terms contained in the context are given locators by subtracting their depth from current depth.

 Before: